Mxshadowcaster/Udacity-Carnival/README.md

 - Course: Introduction to Virtual Reality
 - Project: Udacity Carnival

-#About /br
+# About
-This project was built by Udacity and edited by Jaed Lambert /br A fun Carnival game with a cuddly prize!! /br
+This project was made by Udacity, and edited and customized by Jaed Lambert.
+This is an interactive 360 carnival experience for Google Cardboard!
+Win enough points and recieve a big, cuddly prize!

 ### Versions Used